;

 jazz guitar system harmony THEORY

-This is also a "concise" chart that puts the numbers in perspective for jazz harmony theorists.
+This is also a ;concise; chart that puts the numbers in perspective for jazz harmony theorists.
 Experienced jazz players should find this correlation to a format that they're familiar with something of a relief from wonder.

 guitar INSTRUMENT PLAYABILITY